Thursday 4 July 2019 12:16, UK

 Praise from on-high

-Last season's top scorer, striker Jonas, said of him: "He is a player who can show his potential to not just the fans of Benfica, but to fans across Europe.
+Having broken through into the first team, Felix was praised by Benfica team-mate Jonas, said of him: "He is a player who can show his potential to not just the fans of Benfica, but to fans across Europe.
 He is a boy who has enormous quality and a calmness with the ball in the feet."

 And ex-Benfica hero Nuno Gomes added: "Joao Felix is very strong, but still has a long way to go until he reaches the level of the main Portuguese team.
 However, nowadays everything can happen very fast, as we have seen with Renato Sanches."